Autodesk-Forge/viewer-android-sample/README.md

 ##Description

-This is a sample for Android devices demoing the partial workflow of using Autodesk View and Data API:
+This is a sample for Android devices demoing workflow of using Autodesk View and Data API:

 * Get token and set token
 * Create bucket
 * Upload model
 * Start translation (registration)
 * Get thumbnail of model
-* display model in the browswer
+* Display model in the browser

 ##Dependencies